Does your institute hold Interactive Sessions for interested candidates?

 As students from all specialisations start from same location for successive batches, it would mean that the program would be a two-city program for such students.
 In other words, if a student started in Singapore and missed his/her second trimester in Sydney, he/she could do the second trimester in Sydney with the next batch and would then go to Singapore (not Dubai) for the third trimester.
 The student can register for placement assistance in Singapore, with the graduating batch.

 In case a student’s visa is rejected and s/he wishes to withdraw from the program, S P Jain would retain the Registration fees of USD 5000 and also 1/3rd of the fees paid toward tuition, accommodation, course material, cases and simulations being the expenses towards the first trimester of the GMBA program to be completed in Dubai/Singapore based on the student’s specialisation and refund the balance fees paid to the School.
 Costs towards visas processed and medical insurance coverage paid for by S P Jain prior to the Australia visa being rejected are non-refundable.

 Applicants would be required to provide valid proof that their visa has been refused and the reason for the rejection of the visa, to receive the refund.
 If unable to substantiate, S P Jain has the discretion of not refunding the fees paid by the applicant.

 The batch could have between 80-100 students in total.

 Is the rotation between the three campuses compulsory, or may I choose which campus to attend?

 The four-month crossover between the three campuses is compulsory.
-All students begin the program in Singapore, and move to Sydney and complete the last leg in Dubai.
+All students begin the program in Singapore, and move to Sydney and complete the last leg in Dubai or Mumbai.